polokol1/polokol1/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...87
-- 📫 How to reach me ...zcx
+- 📫 How to reach me ...zcxasd
 - 😄 Pronouns: ...59sdf543sdf
 - ⚡ Fun fact: ...454656l.jk
 652sdf54